Community Bank of Georgia

 Baxley, Georgia · FDIC Cert #57579

-Community Bank of Georgia is an FDIC-insured bank (Certificate #57579) with $204M in total assets and $183M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Baxley, Georgia, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.65%.
-BankHealthData assigns a composite Health Grade of D (41/100).
+This is the FDIC profile for Community Bank of Georgia, an FDIC-insured bank (Certificate #57579) with $204M in total assets and $183M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Baxley, Georgia, the bank maintains a Tier 1 capital ratio of 10.75% (Well-Capitalized) and a nonperforming loan ratio of 0.65%.
+BankHealthData assigns a composite Health Grade of C (64/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Community Bank of Georgia (FDIC cert 57579) is a community bank — $204M in total assets, $183M in deposits, serving the Baxley, Georgia area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 10.75% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is normal: non-performing loan ratio of 0.65% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is thin: 9.6% liquid-asset ratio.
 Banks with thin liquidity buffers can face stress during deposit-outflow events or asset-quality shocks.

 Source: FDIC BankFind API — Call Report data.